Love yoghurt but don’t eat dairy and are afraid of soy? Yofix starts full production of its plant-based yogurt alternatives using zero-waste process.

 Health-conscious consumers recognize yogurt as an immune-boosting source of beneficial probiotics.
 But these same consumers are increasingly conforming to vegan and flexitarian diets and are seeking plant-based dairy alternatives, as are millions of lactose-intolerant and lactose-sensitive consumers.

-Increasingly important to health-minded consumers is the health of the environment, driving them toward sustainable products that leave a minimum footprint.
+Increasingly important to health-minded consumers is the health of the environment (see almond milk killing the bees), driving them toward sustainable products that leave a minimum footprint.
 Unfortunately, Most of the yogurt alternatives on the market can’t meet dairy yogurt when it comes to taste, texture, and nutrition.
 Or, to be a good source of protein, calcium and fiber, they compromise organoleptic characteristics.
 Yofix offers a new-generation yogurt alternative that hits all the marks for flavor, texture, nutrition, and eco-friendliness.
 It has no added sugars, flavors, colors, or preservatives.

 Behind Yofix is Ronen Lavee, an agricultural mechanical engineer with lactose intolerance.
 Lavee returned to Israel after eight years in Asia, and could not find a dairy-free yogurt alternative with good flavor and texture.
 He experimented with more than 100 fermented formulas based on natural ingredients until he found the “Bio 5 formula.”
 It uses no added sugars, preservatives, or colors.
 Yet has the texture and great flavor of yogurt.